kairen/kube-ansible/README.md

 ```

 ## Verify cluster
-Now, check the cluster as following commands:
+Verify that you have deployed the cluster, check the cluster as following commands:
 ```sh
 $ kubectl -n kube-system get po,svc